brightcove/brightcove-player-sdk-ios-fw/README.md

 To add the FreeWheel Plugin for Brightcove Player SDK to your project manually:

-1. Install the latest version of the [Brightcove Player SDK][bcovsdk] and follow instrucions for installing the [**Static Framework**][https://github.com/brightcove/brightcove-player-sdk-ios/#ManualInstallation] .
+1. Install the latest version of the [Brightcove Player SDK][bcovsdk] and follow instrucions for installing the **[Static Framework](https://github.com/brightcove/brightcove-player-sdk-ios/#ManualInstallation)**.
-2. Download the latest zipped release of the plugin from our [release page][release].
+1. Download the latest zipped release of the plugin from our [release page][release].
-3. Add the 'BrightcoveFW.framework' to your project.
+1. Add the 'BrightcoveFW.framework' to your project.
 You can do this by right-clicking on the Frameworks folder and choose "Add Files To" option and select the BrightcoveFW.framework from the path where it is stored.
-4. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
+1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
-5. On the "Build Phases" tab of your application target, add the following to the "Link Binary With Libraries" phase:
+1. On the "Build Phases" tab of your application target, add the following to the "Link Binary With Libraries" phase:
     * `BrightcoveFW.framework`
-6. On the "Build Settings" tab of your application target:
+1. On the "Build Settings" tab of your application target:
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
-7. Install the FreeWheel library, which must be retrieved from your FreeWheel account.
+1. Install the FreeWheel library, which must be retrieved from your FreeWheel account.
+1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveFW.framework/strip-frameworks.sh`.
+Check "Run script only when installing".
+This will remove unneeded architectures from the build, which is important for App Store submission.
+1. (**Apple Silicon** only) On the "Build Settings" tab of your application target:
+    * Ensure that `arm64` has been added to your "Excluded Architectures" build setting for `Any iOS Simulator SDK`.

 Imports
 --------------